 Film Studies, Moving-Image Production, and Screenwriting

-Emily Carpenter is the undergraduate program advisor for Film Studies majors and minors, Moving Image Production majors and Screenwriting minors.
-All majors and minors have a dedicated academic advisor who assists students with degree planning, scheduling courses, preparing course petitions and filing graduation applications.
-Appointments can be made with her via email, online, or by calling 614-292-8485.
+Emily Carpenter is the undergraduate Academic Advisor for Film Studies major and minor, Moving-Image Production major, and Screenwriting minor.
+All majors and minors have a dedicated academic advisor who assists students with degree planning, scheduling courses, preparing course petitions, and filing graduation applications.
+Appointments can be made with Ms. Carpenter via email (or online, for current students).

-Open enrollment major available to all students.
-The Film Studies Major concentrates on cinema as an international social practice and shapes its study as a humanistic discipline.
+The Film Studies Major is an open-enrollment major that concentrates on cinema as an international social practice and shapes its study as a humanistic discipline.
 Students complete core courses in basic film analysis, history, and theory, and then go on to take classes in early, multicultural, and experimental traditions, choose film studies electives, develop a three course focus area in film theory, film production/animation, or screenwriting, and complete an intensive senior seminar.